 Still, the PPP, which was intended to help small businesses retain workers, has been criticized as structurally inefficient and insufficient.
 All the while, it has galvanized public outrage for subsidizing private equity portfolios, allocating most of its resources to big businesses, and lining the pockets of affluent members of Congress.

 In response to these criticisms, Congress has relaunched the program with new statutory mandates intended to ensure the worthiness of loan recipients.
-For example, the business size threshold has been lowered from 500 to 300 employees and the maximum loan size has been reduced from $10 million to $2 million.
+For example, the business size threshold has been lowered from 500 to 300 employees.
 Additionally, applicants attempting to draw on the program for a second time must demonstrate that they had incurred a 25% revenue loss in 2020, and publicly traded companies, as well as companies established in or dealing significantly with China, are outright ineligible.

 Old Wine in New Wineskins